Stony Brook University Budget Generalist in Stony Brook, New York

 Serve as a liaison to units within the Provost area as well as other administrative offices, assisting with budgetary concerns.
 Create and/or maintain partnerships within the Provost area and across the University as an integral part of the Provost's budget team.

 Outreach and Professional Development:

-Function as a generalist in all areas of the Office's daily business, requiring a full understanding of the Office, as well as University Policies and Procedures.
+Function as an analyst in all areas of the Office's daily business, requiring a full understanding of the Office, as well as University Policies and Procedures.
 Participate, as appropriate, in internal and external professional activities, such as a committee member, search chair, meeting or conference presenter, staying abreast of emerging developments within the field.

 Other duties or projects as assigned as appropriate to rank and department mission.